openapi-processor/openapi-processor-spring/docs/processor/models.md

           type: string
 ```

-The second endpoint uses a **schema** with name so the generatr can simply create a POJO using the
+The second endpoint uses a **schema** with name so the processor can simply create a POJO using the
 name as the Java class name.

 ```java